|

 TRAGEDY OF WAR

-On the second day, the
+the second day, the clearing of the village

-a platoon from B Company did much the same as on
+did much the same as on day one although, contact

-day one although, contact with the enemy focused on
+with the enemy focused on small groups of NVA (North

-small groups of NVA (North Vietnamese Army) still holed up in the village.
+Vietnamese Army) still holed up in the

-years of age, being pulled from the hole.
-He was in
+male around 15 years of age, being pulled from the

-a state of shock but no signs of physical injury.
+hole.
+He was in a state of shock but no signs of

-pointing to the bunker.
-Further searching discovered
+leave and kept pointing to the bunker.
+Further

-the body of a young girl; she had been blown in
+searching discovered the body of a young girl; she

-half.
-We could do little to help the mother apart
+had been blown in half.
+We could do little to help

-assist her and her son to reach a safe area to the
+dead daughter and assist her and her son to reach a

 G. Johnson wrote